|Vermiculated bandcourses and exquisitely-carved keystones distinguish the central portion of the structure -- photo by Alice Lum|

 While Royal Typewriters held the majority of the retail space; high-end jeweler Eugene H. Tower & Co. moved its store from next door at No. 368 Broadway around 1910.
 Before relocating the firm had suffered a loss of about $2000 in a burglary.
 Unfortunately, the move would not improve the company’s luck.

 When the bookkeeper, Miss M. Junker, opened the store here on Wednesday, August 21, 1912 she noticed saw amiss and went straight to work.
 However a few minutes later, head salesman Charles Giegerich arrived and noticed several missing items.
-An inventory showed burglars, who had pried open a basement door, had made off with two gross of fountain pen points, “a number of gold and silver pencils, erasers, pocketbooks, safety razors, and knives, in all valued at more than $1,500,” reported The New York Times.
+An inventory showed burglars, who had pried open a basement door, had made off with two gross of fountain pen points, “a number of gold and silver pencils, erasers, pocketbooks, safety razors, and knives, in all valued at more than $1,500,” according to The New York Times.

 The store’s owner, Eugene Tower, was understandably upset about the theft, which would amount to about $35,000 today.
 He complained to reporters that the police had never found the first thieves and “we never got a single pen point back.”
 Now he complained that “the police had asked the firm to keep quiet regarding the burglary,” said The Times.